100 Years of Ski Mountaineering

 For more information on how to join see Membership.

-Two grants are available for ski mountaineering – the Kenneth Smith Scholarship is aimed at providing help with training and improving mountain safety – the Memorial Adventure Fund is there to support more adventurous explorations on skis.
+Two grants are available for ski mountaineering – the Alpine Ski Club Training Award is aimed at providing help with training and improving mountain safety – the Memorial Adventure Fund is there to support more adventurous explorations on skis.

 The club has a long history of promoting safety in the mountains.
 Visit our safety pages to help you keep safe in the mountains – learn how to assess the risks during your planning and when out on the hill, learn how to make the right decisions.